aris-gemenetzis/come/README.md

 The implementation is based on Python 3.6.1 and Cython 0.25.

-The core algorithm is only written in Cython, so a miniconda environment file is provided to run the program.
+The core algorithm is only written in Cython, so a miniconda environment file is required to run the program.